 Since the fall of 2018, hundreds of students each month will plan, create, meet, and mentor one another while taking innovative ideas from concept and design to prototype and delivery.
 The facilities will demonstrate the value and sustainability of hands-on, design-build education to stimulate innovation, creativity, and entrepreneurship in engineering undergraduates.

-To check out EMIC’s design and invention areas for students > visit this link.
+Check out EMIC’s design and invention areas for students on the Old Dominion University website.

 Interested in More Information?